Science

 Science Research and Design - Symposium

+How does the brain work?
+How do we think?
+How are we influenced?
+How are our behaviors, thoughts, and emotions interconnected?
 What are the ethical and moral concerns when engaging in psychological experimentation?

-Environmental Science
+Environmental Studies

 A blend of environmental science and environmental studies, this course develops students’ scientific and social literacy and critical thinking skills in regards to the environment.
 Students will apply their knowledge of basic chemistry, biology and the social sciences to the interactions we, as humans, make with our environment on a daily basis.
 As global citizens, students should develop a deep understanding of the impact of humans on the environment and an appreciation for the beauty and complexity of the world around us.